epaitoo/full-stack-school-app/README.md

 *	The "Course Detail" screen renders the course description and materialsNeeded properties as markdown formatted text
 * The app persists user credentials using an HTTP cookie or local storage so that the user's authenticated state is maintained even if the application is reloaded or loaded into a new browser tab

+## Seed Data

+The seed folder in /api folder contains a starting set of data for your database in the form of a JSON file (data.json) and a collection of files (context.js, database.js, and index.js) that can be used to create your app's database and populate it with data (we'll explain how to do that below).

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development.